How to Get Rid Of That Pesky Virginia Creeper: Step by Step Guides

 Now that the plant has been trimmed, and isn’t connected to anything important you can spray the glyphosate over the plant to kill it.
 Be extra cautious when spraying the herbicide.
 Glyphosate kills quickly, and if you accidentally hit one of your favorite flowers it might die.

-When to remove a Virginia Creeper
+When to Get Rid of Virginia Creeper

 The best time to spray a creeper is in summer.
 During the hot month is usually the time it grows at its best, and will be quick to absorb the glyphosate into its system.
 Make sure to unwind the creeper before spraying.
 It cannot be stressed enough how easy it is to hit other plants with glyphosate and kill them off.